-Just 10 years ago, it was common place for a business to NOT have a web presence.
+Just 10 years ago, it was commonplace for a business to NOT have a web presence.
 They had brick and mortar stores and maybe their info on a yellow pages type website.
-But now, everyone and every business has a website and with that, competition that’s steep and making sure that all aspects of your business are covered.
+But now, everyone and every business have a website and with that, the competition that’s steep and making sure that all aspects of your business are covered.
 Including a great website that your customers or visitors can navigate easily and find what they are looking for.

 But how can a site owner be certain their site is the best it can be?
 How can businesses know?
 Sure, they have SEO techs and feedback as far as sales numbers or traffic.
 Or maybe it’s a small business and they can’t afford staff just for SEO and what not.
 That’s where user testing can come into play.
 It’s affordable and can give site owners very good insight as to what is working and more importantly, what isn’t on their site.

 But what does user testing have to do with making money from home?
 (See my post, Website Tester Jobs That Pay $1 to $15 Per Test for even more ways to make money testing websites and giving feedback.)

 If you’re familiar with the internet, have a microphone (and in some cases a webcam) – you can work for a company like UserFeel testing out websites and give your feedback.
 Typically the site owner or company will have specific questions for the tester to answer.